-CIVIL ENGINEERING
+MASTER OF SCIENCE IN CIVIL ENGINEERING

 The College of Engineering (CoE) launched the Master of Science in Civil Engineering program in Fall 2013-2014 semester.
 Attainment of the degree requires the successful completion of 30 credit hours for graduation.
-Students must successfully complete Track 1 a Master's Research Thesis with 9 credits (Track 1) or a Professional Project of 3 credits (Track 2) They must take 6 credits from a list of three required College/program core courses before attempting any other course.
-They must take 12-15 credits from the program elective courses if they follow Track 1, or 15-18 credits if they follow Track 2, in both cases after consultation with their faculty advisor.
-Students that follow Track 2 must select at least 3 credits from the basket of elective courses.
+Students must successfully complete Master's Research Thesis with 9 credits.
+They must take 6 credits from a list of three required College/program core courses before attempting any other course.
+They must take 12-15 credits from the program elective courses after consultation with their faculty advisor.
 The cumulative grade point average (CGPA) of the student must be at least 3.0 out of 4.0 in order to graduate.
 Upon successful completion of the program, students will receive a Master of Science in Civil Engineering degree from the College of Engineering